Journalist, essayist and poet Harris KHALIQUE (IWP '15) has been appointed the Secretary General of Pakistan's Human Rights Commission.

 What are the travel periods?

 Participants will travel to a number of U.S. cities during the course of the Residency.
 These educationally-focused staff-led trips offer the chance to encounter other distinct American literary communities.
-During the mid-residency travel period, writers will have their choice between two cities in the country's Southern and Western regions.
-A weekend trip to Chicago is also scheduled during the residency.
-During the final travel period, the writers will round off the Fall Residency with visits to Washington D.C. and New York City.
-These trips are subject to individual budgets.
+During the mid-Residency travel period, writers will have their choice between four cities in the country's Southern and Eastern regions.
+A weekend trip to Chicago is also scheduled during the Residency.

 What form of transportation does the IWP provide throughout the Residency?

-The University of Iowa campus is largely in downtown Iowa City, so IWP writers walk to and from most daily events.
-The IWP provides transportation for events out of town.
-NOTE: We are not allowed to provide transportation for any individual not directly sponsored for the Fall Residency, nor for any personal and professional trips away from the program.
+The University of Iowa campus surrounds downtown Iowa City, so IWP Residents walk to and from most daily events.
+The IWP will provide transportation for IWP-sponsored events out of town.

 Can I take trips outside of Iowa City by myself during the Residency?

-IWP staff will help with professional visits to universities and organizations outside of Iowa City.
-Non-residency-related personal travel is discouraged, and the days away will not be covered by the per diem.
+Professional visits to universities and organizations outside of Iowa City are welcome – writers will need to arrange these on their own, and notify the IWP ahead of time.
 Any trip outside of IWP programming will require full contact information for where you will be staying.
 J-1 visas have a 30-day grace period on either side of the Residency.
 Personal travel is ideally taken at that time.
+Non-Residency-related personal travel is discouraged, and the days away will not be covered by the per diem.

 Life at the Residency